 HiFive is a Python package for normalization and analysis of chromatin structural data produced using either the 5C of HiC assay.
 The aim of HiFive is to create an efficient framework for handling the large amounts of data associated chromatin interaction studies and provide an easy interface for working with and normalizing these data.
 There are two ways of utilizing HiFive, either through its binary executable or by using its set of classes and functions for more flexibility in analysis.
 In order to use HiFive, only two types of information are required.
-First, you need a record of restriction enzyme fragments in an appropriate format (see hifive.fragment.Fragment or hifive.fend.Fend) for either the subset of targeted fragments or the whole genome for 5C and HiC, respectively.
-Second, you need 5C or HiC chromatin interaction data, either in a mapped BAM format or in an appropriate post-processed format (see hifive.fragment.Fragment or hifive.fend.Fend).
-HiFive will handle everything else.
-In addition, because of the large memory and time requirements, HiFive uses modularity to avoid repeating processes such as loading data.
-This allows easy exploration of analysis parameters at a faster rate.
+First, you need a record of restriction enzyme fragments in an appropriate format (see hiFive.fend.
+Fend) for either the subset of targeted fragments or the whole genome for 5C and HiC, respectively.
+Second, you need 5C or HiC chromatin interaction data, either in a mapped BAM format or in an appropriate post-processed format (see <a href="https://distriction.org/linearing-fragment.fra

-1.1 HiFive Overview
+HiFive Overview